Jugando a Que No Pasa Nada: Background and recording

-On the band's debut album El Comienzo (2023), which contains hit singles such as "Un x100to" and "El Amor de Su Vida", they felt that it was "rushed" and did not want to change their cumbia music style.
+On the band's debut album, El Comienzo (2023), which contains hit singles such as "Un x100to" and "El Amor de Su Vida", they felt that it was "rushed" and did not want to change their cumbia music style.
 They eventually revealed during a cover interview with The Fader that their second album would be an experimental album, with songs containing incorporations of R&B, pop and bachata.
 Nicki Nicole would later confirm in an interview that she would collaborate with the band.
 "Quédate Bebé" and "Nunca La Olvide" were recorded before live performances, where they recorded them onstage before crowds entered.
 The remainder of the album was recorded within four to five days.

-Music and lyrics
+Musical style

+Overview

 With most of the production done solely by Edgar Barrera, Jugando a Que No Pasa Nada compromises of regional Mexican and Tejano music, with incorporations of country, electronic, pop, and R&B. The band considers Shakira as an inspiration for the album because of her "different styles" on the album Las Mujeres Ya No Lloran, where they collaborated on "(Entre Paréntesis)", and "felt empowered to experiment in a similar sense".
 With the album's themes revolving around romance and heartbreak, other inspirations for the album include 3Ball MTY, George Strait and Morgan Wallen.